Pediatric Clinic Manager – A Day in the Life

 The multifaceted nature of pediatric clinic management demands that applicants be able to demonstrate specific skills related to pediatric healthcare to be successful.
 Below is a common list of skills required of pediatric clinic managers:

-- Clinical skills – Many positions require previous experience as a medical assistant or nurse to fully understand the daily operations of a clinical environment and the clinical nature of the work they will be supervising.
+- Clinical skills – Some positions require previous experience as a medical assistant or nurse to fully understand the daily operations of a clinical environment and the clinical nature of the work they will be supervising.

 - Communication skills – A good manager must effectively communicate with their team members as well as senior leadership staff, partners, stakeholders, patients, and families.
 They are responsible for building trust with their teams to ensure honest feedback and efficient clinical operations to provide optimal patient care.